dgudim2/obsidian_vault/uni/English/networks-wifi/Networks 2 (w5).md

 9. command line interface - *j* (a user interface in which the user controls the operating system or program by typing in command)
 10. embrace - *f* (to accept and use new ideas, opinions etc eagerly)

+## Sentences

+1. Developers use command line interfaces to orchestrate docker containers.
+2. In a nutshell a firewall is used to filter incoming and outgoing traffic.
+3. Some people embrace AI, others shun it.

+## Sentences 2

+1. After a quiet spell there was a sudden **flurry** of phone calls.
+2. We have installed **a firewall** in our intranet to prevent hackers accessing company data via the Internet link.
+3. The company has developed the Apstra Operating System (AOS), which controls and **orchestrates** network resources.
+4. The AWS **cli interface** is a unified tool to manage your AWS services.
+5. Corporate America quickly **embraced** the Web as a new vehicle for advertising.
+6. Even though the scientific **tenet** has not been proven in a laboratory, many of the great minds still consider it to be valid.
+7. **In a nut shell**, IBNS is the idea of a network administrator defining a desired state of the network, and having automated network orchestration software.
+8. That article certainly **made a splash**, generating a great deal of criticism in the blogging world.
+9. It's a case of the more you **shun** publicity, the more it makes you enigmatic.
+10. The idea of informers and agents is **garnering** information to save lives.